sqlfluff/sqlfluff/docs/source/indentation.rst

-Note that using :code:`indented_ctes` may clash with `Rule L018`_ (`"WITH clause closing bracket should be aligned with WITH keyword."`), so if using this option you will likely want to disable that rule.
+Note that using :code:`indented_ctes` may clash with `Rule L018`_ (`"WITH clause closing bracket should be aligned with WITH keyword."`), so if using this option you will likely want to disable that rule, or set :code:`ignore_indent=True`.

 By default, *SQLFluff* aims to follow the indentation most common approach to indentation.
 However, if you have other versions of indentation which are